-Once a material has been applied to a body or face in your design you can change the look of the material by editing it.
+Once a material has been applied to a body or face in your design, you can change the material’s look by editing it.

 To edit a material, double click on the material swatch in the In This Design section of the Appearance dialog box.
 A small editor window will appear next to the Appearance dialog box.

 In this editor window, you can:

 - Edit the color – either by dragging the color sliders or by entering an RGB value.

 - Change the scale of the texture map that is part of the material (if appropriate)

 - Rotate the texture map that part of the material (if appropriate)

 Clicking on the advanced options button will open up another dialog box with more parameters that will change the look of the material.
 The options in the advanced editor will differ depending on the material you are editing.
 The options in the example below are for textured plastic.

 - Reflectance: How much light is reflected from the surface.

 - Roughness: Controls how rough the surface is, which affects how shiny the surface appears.